LawrenceAsanka/POS-system-with-JDBC/README.md

 POS System using Java and MySQL.

-In this **POS System** has all the functionalities of a pos system, like customer adding,item management,order placing,order viewing and order searching.It consists of four main parts;
+In this **POS System** has all the functionalities of a pos system, like customer adding,item management,order placing,order viewing and order searching.It consists of five main parts;

     * Manage customers
     * Manage items